biglovisa/GDI-react/contents/concepts/jsx.md

 ### Exercise

-* iterate over array of things and render in the `Hello World` component
+* Iterate over an array of names (`["Grace", "Margaret", "Anita"]`) and render them on the page.
+* Render an input field, have the user inser their name and then render `Hello, UserName!`?